S.Korea reports 3-week high 490 coronavirus cases | Health

 S.Korea reports 3-week high 490 coronavirus cases

-The government said on Friday it will extend current social distancing rules with a ban on private gathering of more than four people in a bid to stamp out the possibility of a fourth wave of COVID-19 infections in the country.
+Health authorities in several countries, including Denmark, Norway, and Iceland, have suspended the use of AstraZeneca's vaccine after reports of blood clots forming in some people who have been vaccinated.
+The government said on Friday it will extend current social distancing rules with a ban on the private gathering of more than four people in a bid to stamp out the possibility of a fourth wave of COVID-19 infections in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)